-\The amounts in relation to transactions in CAD, EUR, RUB, CHF, AUD, JPY, GBP and USD are mainly related to neutralisation of the CCIRS operations.
-Net related amount included under Other liabilities is K'EUR 475.
-The neutralisation is realised on the net related amount.
-As a result, the decomposition by maturity is creating a reverse balance (Other liabilities $\Rightarrow$ 3 to 12 months).
+\The amounts in relation to transactions in AUD, EUR, GBP, JPY and USD are mainly related to neutralization of the CCIRS operations.
+Net related amount included under Other liabilities is K'EUR 16 937.
+The neutralization is realized on the net related amount.